 You can get an idea of your odds of drawing a hunt by looking at the Big Game Regulations, where you will see the number of tags and number of first-choice applicants from the previous year.
 The number of tags and applicants can change from year to year, but usually not by much.
 A point to consider, hunts that have more first-choice applicants than tags available will never be drawn as anything other than a first-choice hunt.

 ODFW’s online Point Summary Reports can also help you figure out your odds.
-You can also purchase the Oregon Tag Guide book or visit the Oregon Tag Draw Percentages website.
+You can also visit the Oregon Tag Draw Percentages website (note the Oregon Tag Guide book has ceased publication).
 Neither of these resources are affiliated with ODFW.

 Keep in mind that 25 percent of the tags for each draw are awarded randomly so every first-choice applicant has some chance to draw even the most coveted tag.